-This guidance relates to the section of your event management plan for road closures.
+This guidance relates to the section of your event management plan for road closures of the public highway.
+More information is available on hosting an event.

-Your event management plan must be submitted for inspection if roads need to be closed due to an event.
+Both organisations will only consider processing a legal order once your event management plan has been submitted.
 It should be supplied early in case more information is needed or changes made and in many cases 12 weeks notice is required.

 - Sporting events on the public highway